hirschlisa/sciencecommunication/Course_sciencecomm.md

 Different groups of different people have different skills.
 For the journalist in our scenario, understanding and interpreting regression tables and marginal effects plots is not possible because they do not have the skills.
 While basic data literacy is always good to have, even academics of different fields sometimes struggle to understand the way results are presented in other fields.
 In order to effectively communicate your findings in science communication, you need to take the skill level of your audience into account.

 Another characteristic of your audience that matters is language: Different addresses speak and understand different languages.
 Here, it is important to think about the language you are communicating in in contrast to the language your audience speaks primarily, but also about the technicality of the language used.
-If you are a researcher in a non-English speaking country, and you want to communicate your findings on XXX something really interesting.
-Childrens’ learning speed in kindergarten.
-All the benefits children get from being outside.
-How to combat climate change.
-How to safe democracy XXX to the broader public, you should probably not do that in English, as you would usually do for your publications.
-In the same vein, avoiding technical terminology is a way to allow a broader audience to access, read, understand and access your findings.
+If you are a researcher in a non-English speaking country, and you want to communicate your findings on interesting findings that have implications for society and people’s everyday lives - this could be anything from childrens’ learning trajectories in kindergarten, the benefits children get from playing outside, how to combat climate change or how to safeguard democracy against anti-democratic tendencies - to the broader public, you should probably not do that in English, as you would usually do for your publications.
+You will reach more people by communicating in the local language.
+In the same vein, avoid technical terminology as a way to allow a broader audience to access, read, understand and access your findings!

 Knowing who to address prevents speaking a language your audience does not understand, so you prevent this situation: